-Surprisingly the way out was agreement.
-That’s when they signed The Treaty of Tordesillas.
-This treaty in 1494 drew a north-to-south line through South America.
+Surprisingly, the way out was relying on an agreement made some years before, in 1494: the Treaty of Tordesillas.
+This treaty from 1494 drew a north-to-south line through South America.
 Spain gained territory west of the line, while Portugal retained the lands east of the line, including the east coast of Brazil.

-If you have already seen the current Brazilian map, you probably noticed that It does not represents the division determined by the treaty.
-It happened because through the years the “line” was not respected exactly and Brazil extended its territory some portion to the west.
+But this is not the end.
+If you have already seen the current Brazilian map, you probably noticed that it does not follow the division determined by the treaty.
+It happened because through the years Brazil extended its territory some portion to the west.

-Even so, the important part to understand is that as Portugal got the “ownership” over the side of the line that became Brazil, the official language became the same one from the colonizers.
+Portugal got the “ownership” over the side of the line that became Brazil, so the official language around here became the same one from the colonizers.

 Through the years the language passed through a lot of changes and became the Brazilian variation of Portuguese spoken today.